List of video games featuring Spider-Man: Lego Marvel's Avengers

-LEGO Marvel Super Heroes
+Lego Marvel Super Heroes

 Spider-Man is a playable character in Lego Marvel Super Heroes, voiced again by James Arnold Taylor.
 He serves as one of the main story characters in the game alongside the Avengers (consisting of Iron Man, Captain America, Hulk, Thor, Black Widow, Hawkeye), the X-Men (consisting of Angel, Beast, Cyclops, Iceman, Jean Grey, Wolverine, Storm, Colossus, Gambit, Charles Xavier, and Emma Frost), and the Fantastic Four.

 The Amazing Spider-Man 2

-The Amazing Spider-Man 2 is a game loosely based on the movie of same name, developed by Beenox and was released in April 2014.
-Riegel reprises his role as Spider-Man, while Yuri Lowenthal reprises the role in the iOS version.
+The Amazing Spider-Man 2 is a game loosely based on the film of the same name, developed by Beenox and was released in April 2014.
+Sam Riegel reprises his role as Spider-Man, while Yuri Lowenthal reprises the role in the iOS version.
 This was the last game published by Activision before the license expired, as well as the last major Spider-Man video game to be released for the Xbox and Nintendo platforms.

 Marvel: Contest of Champions

 Spider-Man is a playable character in Marvel: Contest of Champions.
 Spider-Man (Symbiote), Spider-Man (Stark Enhanced), Spider-Man (Stealth Suit), Miles Morales and Spider-Man 2099 also appear as separate playable characters.